tobymao/sqlglot/README.md

 # SQLGlot

-SQLGlot is a pure Python SQL parser and transpiler.
+SQLGlot is a no dependency Python SQL parser and transpiler.
 It can be used to format SQL or translate between different dialects like Presto, Spark, and SQLite.
 It aims to read a wide variety of SQL inputs and output syntatically correct SQL in the targeted dialects.

 This project is actively in development and alpha level quality.